 Using cardiovascular imaging technology, cardiovascular technologists and technicians assist physicians in diagnosing heart disease and vascular disease in patients.
 They may also assist with the treatment of cardiac and vascular problems like blood clots.
 As cardiovascular imaging technology improves and allows for less invasive procedures, applying to cardiovascular technologist schools may present opportunities for advancement in a growing career.

-Cardiovascular Technologist and Technician Salary: 2012 Ranges and Other Information
+Cardiovascular Technologist and Technician Salary and Career Outlook

 Cardiovascular Technologist Education: Online and Beyond

 Cardiovascular technologists and technicians should have good interpersonal skills, show attention to detail, and be able to work on their feet.
 An associate's degree is usually required for this occupation, although some cardiovascular technologists may be trained on the job.
 In addition to the degree work, employers may require professional certification training.
 While cardiovascular technologist schools are still typically held in a traditional on-campus setting, some certificate programs can be found online.

 - Bureau of Labor Statistics, U.S. Department of Labor, "Occupational Outlook Handbook, 2012-2013 Edition," Cardiovascular Technologists and Technicians and Vascular Technologists, May 2, 2012